a31kim/baltimore-salaries-residency-clusters/README.md

 **Observations**
 * These results seem to imply that the vast majority of city government employees reside within Baltimore city or Baltimore County.
 * The only cluster point with a positive pay discrepancy (gross minus annual pay) is the _COMP-Real Estate_ agency, which has the highest average salary and consists of almost entirely Baltimore residents.
 In direct contrast, the _Elections_ agency has the lowest average salary and is based completely in Baltimore.
 This seems to imply that area of residence doesn't have a particularly large impact on grouping.
 * The Health Department cluster values seems to be right in the middle of the other points.
 This might imply that a third cluster is unnecessary, and that three cluster groups would have been sufficient.
+However, a large number of agencies are grouped around this cluster point, as shown by the graph above.

 ## Data Application and Business Answer